Syndicode

 Software product development lifecycle scheme

-The main steps of systems development life cycle
+The main steps of the systems development life cycle

 Software Development Process: Business analysis (Pre-sale)